+You’ve been really prolific over the last couple of years — what are some of the other things you have on?
 I’ve been working on this hip hop album I released with [Invada co-founder] Ashley Anderson, called Quakers.
 It’s real hip hop.
 You know if someone says to you, “Hey, you have to hear this album, it’s a really good blues album?”
 I just feel this is a really good hip hop album.
 Then there’s the new Beak> record, and Drokk.
 And I might be mixing and producing some things soon, but… well, I can’t really say who it is [laughs].

+How’s your label Invada going?
 We’ve just done the Drive soundtrack on vinyl.
 And there’s lots of good stuff.
 Random stuff.
 Invada’s just started to break even over the years, as little labels do — or don’t — and it’s just started to happen.
 It’s not really a genre-specific label.
 It’s just interesting stuff.

+You’ve always been quite vocal about certain aspects of the music industry.
+How have you found the experience of running a label yourself?
 It’s about communication and about being honest with the artist, and trying to cut the bullshit, really.
 If you have people on the label who work hard, you’re going to work hard for them.
 The music industry’s a funny thing, though.
 I’ve been lucky enough to being on many sides of it, from running my own little indie label to being on a major.
 Portishead basically manage ourselves, and have done for many years.
 If you’re a band like Portishead who are pretty weird [laughs]… I mean, we’re a pop band, we have a popular fanbase, but we just can’t get our music to them because no-one will support us on radio.
 So you have to find other ways to really to reach people.
 Unfortunately, we’re really shit at the Internet [laughs].
 But we’re very lucky, our fans know we have a new album, we’re coming out on tour, so they come and see us and buy the album.
 But if you’re a new band and making odder music, fuck, man, it’s impossible.

+It’s a struggle, definitely.
 I have so much respect for bands who are like that who push on through, and labels like XL, because they’ll go, “Do you know what?
 We can take Adele’s money and plough it into something else.”
 The thing with big companies is that there’s so many people that work there — some really good people, but also some really horrible people who just want jobs in the music industry to get free tickets.
 I can rant for days, but the thing is that the music industry is dying, because since the 1980s the wrong people bought into the industry, because they saw people getting really rich from selling Phil Collins records, and thought that it was a business model you could replicate.

+And they seem to feel that model has some god-given right to exist.
 And it doesn’t, as is constantly proven.
 Their investment is short-sighted.
 People really do want interesting music.
 They always have.
 Even if it’s the pop version of the interesting music.

+It’s like a gateway drug.
 Totally.
 But at the moment, that gateway doesn’t exist.
 What we’re told is real indie is, like, Florence and the Machine.
 I have nothing against that music other than that I hate it [laughs].

 And, finally, speaking of Portishead… Well, I’ve got Beak> coming up, Drokk is happening, then we have a couple of Portishead gigs lined up, then I’m moving studios.
 And then, literally, I’ve done my shift outside of Portishead, and I’m going to clock on for Portishead.
 It’s the next record I want to release.